graphhopper/graphhopper/docs/core/deploy.md

 Without enabled CH the import step alone requires ~60GB RAM and takes ~3h for the import.
 If you can accept much slower import times (3 days!) this can be reduced to 31GB RAM when you set `datareader.dataaccess=MMAP` in the config file.

-With enabled CH for car (with turn cost) the import command needs ~120GB RAM and the additional CH preparation takes ~5 hours but heavily depends on the CPU and memory speed.
+With enabled CH for the car profile (with turn cost) the import command needs ~120GB RAM and the additional CH preparation takes ~25 hours but heavily depends on the CPU and memory speed.
+Without turn cost support e.g. sufficient for bike it takes much less (~5 hours).

 ### System tuning